turingschool-examples/backend_mod_1_prework/day_1/questions.md

 1. Name and describe two common string methods.

 One common string method is `.length` which tells you how many character units and spaces combined your string consists of.
 Another one is `.split` which splits your string into an array.
-The string can be divided by any character or group of characters as long as it's defined in () immediately following 'split' (`.split(a)`).
+The string can be divided by any character or group of characters as long as it's defined in () immediately following split for example `.split(a)`.
 If no parameter is passed in the argument of the method, then the string is broken up by spaces.